Mats77/WhoU-Backend/README.md

 **The Benefit Module:**

 Benefits can be bougth by users, who played who-U enough to earn a decent amount of coins.
 With benefits the convenience of the user experience can be increased a bit.
-For example more messages can be sent or users, who were matched can be skipped.
+For example more messages can be sent or users, who were matched, can be skipped.

 Firstly this module contains a method "getAllBenefits", which just fetches all the different benefit documents from the benefit collection out of the mongodb and returns them as an JSON array to the client.
 The answer contains data like the name, price, description and id of the benefits.

-Secondly there are two methods in this module which handle the purchasing process of benefits and one, that handles the benefit effects.
+Secondly there are two methods in this module which handles the purchasing process of benefits and one, that handles the benefit effects.
 Why we needed two different methods for that is going to be explained in the following.
 Obviously there is the "buyItem" method.
 It is responsible for the purchasing of all benefits except upgrading the messagesleft.
 The reason is, that further information are needed for the lastly mentioned benefit and it isn't stored but immediately redeemed.

 The first part of "buyItem" fetches the requesting user and the wished benefit from the different collections in the database.
 If the process was succesfull, the cost of the benefits are compared to amount of the user's coins.
 Actually this comparison is already done in the client, but we thought it to be clever to use some defensive programming here to avoid exploits, which can occur due to network latency or something else.